arduino/help-center-content/content/Hardware Support/Nano Family/Nano-boards-that-can-be-powered-directly-with-3-3-V.md

 id: 360014735580
 ---

-Some Nano boards have an exposed solder jumper that can be cut to enable powering the board directly with 3.3 V external power source.
+Some Nano boards have an exposed solder jumper that can be cut to enable powering the board directly with a 3.3 V external power source.

 ---